bling/dotvim/README.md

 ## customization

 *  since the distribution is just one file, customization is straightforward.  simply add settings before or after sourcing the distribution to customize.  for example:

 ```
 let g:dotvim_settings = {}
 let g:dotvim_settings.default_indent = 3
 let g:dotvim_settings.max_column = 80

+" this will overwrite the plugin_groups defined in the distribution
 let g:dotvim_settings.plugin_groups = ['core','web']

+" alternatively, you can specify excludes
+let g:dotvim_settings.plugin_groups_exclude = ['ruby','python']

 source ~/.vim/vimrc

+" anything defined here simply overwrites
 set wildignore+=\*/node_modules/\*
 colorscheme my_awesome_colorscheme
 ```

 *  the `g:dotvim_settings` is a dictionary that contains overrides for all possible settings.  refer to the top of the `vimrc` file directly to determine what options are available.

 ## autocomplete